Selztaldom

 The Evangelische Pfarrkirche in Großwinternheim, part of Ingelheim am Rhein, also called Selztaldom meaning Selz valley cathedral, is a romanesque revival aisleless church built according to Romanesque architecture blueprints from the Middle Rhine.
 The building is protected by cultural heritage management.

 History

-The church was erected in 1888 according to the drawings of Heinrich von Schmidt (Munic) on the cemetery, still in use.
+The church was erected in 1888 according to the drawings of Heinrich von Schmidt (Munich) on the cemetery, still in use.
 The building time was two years.
-She replaced the old church in the village center, being now the fire brigades home.
+It replaced the old church in the village center, being now the fire brigade's home.

 Architecture

 Exterior

 The church is built as hall church in southward direction with a short nave and crossing as well as a diminished apse.